 Associate Professor of Theatre, Dramatic Writing

-Recent Productions include the World Premiere of Indian Summer at Playwrights’ Horizons in New York; “I Promised Myself to Live Faster”: A Queer Space Opera in the Decadent Style, with Pig Iron Theater Company, Humana Festival of New American Plays, Actor’s Theatre of Louisville, Spring 2015; Reunion at South Coast Rep, Costa Mesa, CA (Best New Play of 2014, OC Weekly and StageSourceLA); La Brea, Clubbed Thumb, NYC; punkplay at Capital T Theater, Austin, Texas; House of Gold at La Comédie Française,
+Recent productions include the World Premiere of Indian Summer at Playwrights Horizons, NYC (Critics’ Pick, Time Out New York; Edgerton Foundation New Play Award); the UK Premiere of punkplay at The Southwark Theatre and the West Coast premiere at Circle X; House of Gold at La Comédie Française, Paris (Winner, Prix du Public), and at EST-LA, Los Angeles (LA Times and LA Weekly Critics’ Pick) and at Square Product Theater, Boulder CO.; “I Promised Myself to Live Faster”: A Queer Space Opera in the Decadent Style, with Pig Iron Theater Company, Humana Festival of New American Plays, Actor’s Theatre of Louisville; Reunion at South Coast Rep, Costa Mesa, CA (Best New Play, OC Weekly and StageSourceLA); La Brea, Clubbed Thumb, NYC.